 If you followed the py-sphviewer tutorial, you probably know what r=’infinity’ does mean.
 By default, QuickView retrieves the active axis, and shows the image on it.
 So, I used plot=False to avoid doing this.
 Every QuickView object has an associated method to show the final image.
 It is called imshow, and it uses the matplotlib.pyplot.imshow method.
 It does accept the same *kwargs as imshow.
 For example, I can change the colormap and maximum value used to represent the projected density of the dark matter particles with:

-You can also make the plot by using the QuickView’s methods for getting the image and the extent:
+You can also retrieve the image itself, and plot it afterwards.
+This is done by using QuickView’s methods for getting the image and the extent:

 img = qv.get_image() extent = qv.get_extent() fig = plt.figure(1, figsize=(7,7)) plt.imshow(img, extent=extent, cmap='gist_stern')

-Finally, I would like to show how to make a simple movie using this new QuickView tool.
+Finally, a very simple movie can now be done in a few lines.
 Keep in mind, however, that this is not the most efficient way to use py-sphviewer.
 Follow the tutorial and you will realise how to do it efficiently.
-Having this in mind, let’s do it:
+Having this in mind, the relevant lines are::

 extent = [-0.1,0.1,-0.1,0.1] for i in xrange(360): qv = QuickView(pos.T, r='infinity', plot=False, extent=extent, nb=4, p=i) qv.imsave('image_'+str('%03d.png'% i), cmap='bone', vmin=0, vmax=2)